 Our eye care center offers a full range of eye health services to clients of all ages, from children to older adults: routine eye exams and vision tests, eye disease diagnosis and management, immediate attention for eye emergencies, and complete eye health management.
-The optometrist in our practice provide eyewear prescriptions and offer corrective laser eye surgery co-management as well.
-You can get in touch with our eye doctor’s office to set up an appointment at your convenience and learn more about some of our key services below.
+Dr. Ahumada provides eyewear prescriptions and offers corrective laser eye surgery co-management as well.
+You can get in touch with our office to set up an appointment at your convenience and learn more about some of our key services below.

 Through your comprehensive eye exam, we’ll determine the best fitting lens based on your lifestyle and the shape and health of your eye.
 We will send you home with a sample to make sure you love them before you buy them.